ohanedan/personal-website/content/_index.md

 - rss
 - json
 ---
-Software Developer and Student of Electrical and Electronics Engineering
+Software Developer and Electrical and Electronics Engineer